andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/displaying-data-with-nsfetchedresultscontroller-and-swift.md

 ### AppDelegate.swift

-There&#8217;s one final thing we need to do in order to get things rolling.
+There's one final thing we need to do in order to get things rolling.
 In the [&#8220;maintain NSManagedObjectContext instance reference&#8221;][11] section of this post, I mentioned the strategy for assigning the `NSManagedObjectContext` instance in the `MainViewController`.
-Here&#8217;s how I do it:
+Here's how I do it:

 <pre class="lang:swift decode:true mark:16-17" title="AppDelegate.swift" >class AppDelegate: UIResponder, UIApplicationDelegate {